Women's Wellness

 Saffron

-Used for mood and PMS; modern RCTs show benefit for premenstrual symptoms and mild depression.
+Used for mood and PMS; modern RCTs (studies where people are randomly assigned to different groups) show benefit for premenstrual symptoms and mild depression.

 Warm meals around menstruation